 We anticipate spending significant resources on marketing, supply chain management, fulfillment infrastructure, technology and other business expenditures as our business continues to grow.
 We will need to continue to expand, train, manage and motivate our workforce and manage our relationships with customers, suppliers, wholesalers and third-party service providers.
 To accommodate our future growth, we plan to implement a variety of new and upgraded operational and financial systems, procedures and controls, including the improvement of our accounting and other internal management systems, although we have not yet entered into any commitments related to such plan.
-We have experienced a period of rapid growth and expansion that has placed, and will continue to place, a significant strain on our management and resources.
+Our historical growth and expansion has placed, and will continue to place, a significant strain on our management and resources.
 If we are not successful in managing our growth or executing our strategies effectively, our business may be materially and adversely affected.

 As part of our growth strategy, we intend to broaden the range of our product offerings, which will require us to introduce new products, work with different suppliers and address the needs of different kinds of consumers.
 We may incur significant costs in trying to expand our offerings into these new products, or fail to introduce new products that meet anticipated consumer demand.
-For example, we launched our own brand of fast fashion apparel for women, Three Seasons and our own brand of wedding dresses, TS and Lan Ting, as well as our own brand of faucets, Sprinkle, but it is currently uncertain whether these brands will be competitive in the marketplace, reach broad consumer acceptance and become profitable in the long run.
+For example, we launched our own brand of fast fashion apparel for women, Three Seasons, our own brands of wedding dresses and special occasion dresses, TS and Lanting Bride and our own brand of electronics, WAZA, as well as our own brand of faucets, Sprinkle, but it is currently uncertain whether these brands will be competitive in the marketplace, reach broad consumer acceptance and become profitable in the long run.